 A balance disorder is a disturbance in your balance (vestibular) system which can cause you to feel: unsteady, spinning or have a sensation of movement.

 What is the balance system?

-The inner ear is not only part of the hearing system but also sends signals to your brain about the direction and speed your head is moving (through sensors in the semi-circular canals) and detects when you move in a straight line.
+- The inner ear is not only part of the hearing system but also comprises your balance organ and sends signals to your brain about the direction and speed your head is moving/turning and detects when you move in a straight line.
 The inner ear is only one third of the balance system.

-It also includes inputs from the visual system, for example visual information is sent to the brain about the body’s position in relation to its surroundings.
+- The balance system also includes inputs from the visual system, for example visual information is sent to the brain about the body’s position in relation to its surroundings.

-When you experience a balance disorder you will often have difficulty maintain your balance and you may experience a sensation which feels as though the room is spinning, you might stagger when you walk, or even be bedbound for a period of time.
+When you experience a balance disorder you will often have difficulty maintain your balance and you may experience a sensation which feels as though the room is spinning, you might stagger when you walk, or even need to be bedbound for a period of time.

-After the initial symptoms if the balance part of your ear does not work correctly, you rely more on the information from your eyes and the joints and muscles in your body and you may feel dizzy.
-You may also find that certain movements make you feel dizzier, for example, turning your head quickly, bending down, or walking on uneven surfaces.
+After the initial symptoms, if the balance part of your ear does not work correctly, your brain relies more on the information from your eyes and the joints and muscles in your body.
+You may also find that certain movements make you feel dizzy/unsteady, for example, turning your head quickly, bending down, or walking on uneven surfaces.

 Video – how the inner ear balance system works